Welcome to the new KidsHealth website! See what is new.

-• tube feeding helps your child to meet their nutritional needs when they are not able to eat or drink enough by mouth
+• tube feeding helps your child to meet their nutritional needs when they can't eat or drink enough by mouth

 • tube feeding involves delivering a liquid feed through your child's nose (nasal tube) or stomach (gastrostomy tube)

-• sometimes, your child can also have their medications through the tube
+• sometimes, your child can also have their medicine through the tube

 • tube feeding can make it easier and less stressful for you all in your efforts to make sure your child has enough to eat